lyfPluslimited/admindashboard/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Node version

+This project runs on node version 12.11

+## Commands before build and serving

+If `ng build` or `ng serve` fails the first time on running; run the following command `set NODE_OPTIONS=--openssl-legacy-provider` then run the followup command.